How to Use Prune Juice to Solve Potty Problems

 Not all thermometers are suitable for all ages; here is a general guideline to follow when selecting a thermometer for your baby.

-Your pediatrician will likely recommend using a rectal thermometer for the first 3 months of their life; they’re by far the most accurate, especially for infants.
-It’s crucial that you can get an accurate temperature reading to make sure your baby is doing well, and the other thermometers just won’t cut it.
+If your baby might be sick, it’s crucial that you can get an accurate temperature reading to make sure your baby is doing well, and the other thermometers just won’t cut it.

 While forehead thermometers are mostly pretty accurate and could be used, if you’re at all concerned that they might have a fever, double-checking with a rectal thermometer is ideal.
 You should check with your pediatrician before you use one of these for the first time, just to make sure you’re doing it correctly.